coshx/stewie/Java.md

 ### Indentation

-Standard indentation should be **4 soft spaces**.
+Standard indentation should be **4 spaces (no tabs)**.
 When a carriage return is needed, keep same indentation.

 ```java
 class AnotherAmazingClass {